ArtemGr/gun/notes/12-map.md

 → ☐ Revisit the book highlights
 ☐ Consider creating a Telegram channel in order to allow for convenient video messaging
 → ☐ See if Telescope is supported in Telegram groups
+→ ☐ Telescope promotes good video ecology: short videos are easier to discard and retry, easier to watch and to index, allow for chunked communication and dialogue.
+Question is, can we transfer this somehow to Discord?
+A bot that would copy the Telegram Telescope videos to Discord?
+And should we bother?
 ☐ Figure how/if the Qualitative Interviewing can factor into the bounty-driven development
 → ☐ Consider the format of public podcasts
+→ ☐ Experiment with video attachments on GitHub
+→ ☐ Play with the idea of (incentivized) transcripts